Sleep for Adults: How Much You Actually Need

 Sleep Cycle Calculator

-Why do adults need less sleep as they get older?
+Why do I wake up earlier as I get older?